Mindy Kaling: 2002–2004: Career beginnings

-2004–2011: Breakthrough and The Office
+2004–2011: The Office

 In 2004, when The Office producer Greg Daniels was working to adapt The Office from the BBC TV series of the same name, he hired Kaling as a writer-performer after reading a spec script she wrote.
 He said, "She's very original ...
 If anything feels phony or lazy or passé, she'll pounce on it."
 When Kaling joined The Office, she was 24 years old and was the only woman on a staff of eight.
-She took on the role of character Kelly Kapoor, debuting in the series' second episode, "Diversity Day".
-Kaling's TV appearances include a 2005 episode of Curb Your Enthusiasm, playing Richard Lewis's assistant.
+She took on the role of Kelly Kapoor, debuting in the series' second episode, "Diversity Day".
+Her TV appearances include a 2005 episode of Curb Your Enthusiasm, playing Richard Lewis's assistant.
 She is featured on the CD Comedy Death-Ray and guest-wrote parts of an episode of Saturday Night Live in April 2006.
 After her film debut in The 40-Year-Old Virgin with Steve Carell, Kaling appeared in the film Unaccompanied Minors as a waitress.

 In an interview with The A.V.
 Club, she stated that Kelly is "an exaggerated version of what I think the upper-level writers believe my personality is."
 Kaling directed The Office webisode The 3rd Floor.
 She directed the Season 6 episode "Body Language," which marked her television directorial debut.
 In 2007, she had a small part in License to Wed alongside fellow Office actors John Krasinski, Angela Kinsey, and Brian Baumgartner.
-Kaling starred in the 2009 film Night at the Museum: Battle of the Smithsonian as a Smithsonian National Air and Space Museum tour guide.
+She starred in the 2009 film Night at the Museum: Battle of the Smithsonian as a Smithsonian National Air and Space Museum tour guide.

-Her contract was set to expire at the end of Season 7.
-On September 15, 2011, she signed a new contract to stay with the show for Season 8 and was promoted to full executive producer.
+On September 15, 2011, when her contract was set to expire at the end of Season 7, she signed a new contract to stay with the show for Season 8 and was promoted to full executive producer.
 Her Universal Television contract included a development deal for a new show (eventually titled The Mindy Project), in which she appeared as an actress and contributed as a writer.
-Kaling left The Office after the ninth-season episode "New Guys".
-However, she returned to guest-star in the final episode of the series.
+Kaling left The Office after the ninth-season episode "New Guys", but returned to guest-star in its final episode.
 In 2011, Kaling published a memoir, Is Everyone Hanging Out Without Me?
-(And Other Concerns), which appeared on the New York Times best-seller list.
+(And Other Concerns), which appeared on the New York Times Best Seller list.
 Her second book, Why Not Me?, covers the events that have happened in her life since 2011, and was published on September 15, 2015.
-Why Not Me? launched at No. 1 on the New York Times best-seller list.
 She published a third memoir, Nothing Like I Imagined (Except For Sometimes), with Amazon Original Stories in 2020.